Cheshire Activities: Recreation, Artsplace, Pool and Youth Services

 Facility Rental Information

-Town of Cheshire and Board of Education sponsored programs and events
+Priority 1: Town of Cheshire and Board of Education sponsored programs and events;

 Priority 2:

-• For-profit groups, commercial groups and any other group not defined as Priority 1, 2 or 3.
+Priority 4: For profit groups, non-local organizations, commercial groups and any other group not defined as Priority 1, 2 or 3.

 Fee Schedule - Pavilions